MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/set-add-on-pricing-and-availability.md

 When submitting an add-on, the options on the **Pricing and availability** page determine what to charge for your add-on and how it should be offered to customers.

 > [!NOTE]
 > We have recently updated the available options on this page.
 If you had any in-progress submissions from before these options were available, your submission may still show the older options.
-You can delete that submission and then create a new one if you want to use the newst options for that app.
+You can delete that submission and then create a new one if you want to use the newest options.
 Otherwise, the newest options will become available with the next update after you publish your in-progress submission.

 ## Markets